Approov Trial Guide

 Monitor Your API Traffic with Approov Metrics

 If you’ve deployed Approov with your apps you can now gather lots of interesting information about the real sources of all the traffic on your APIs.
-For an overview of our metrics dashboards, you can check out this blog, and for a deeper dive into all the options, our documentation covers it here.
+For an overview of our metrics dashboards, you can check out this blog, and for a deeper dive into all the options, our documentation covers metrics graphs.
 This is also where you will see your billing graphs.

 Initializing the Approov CLI